Summer Program for Middle School Girls

 Who is eligible to participate?

 Female students living in Santa Cruz County currently in 5th, 6th, or 7th grade.
-Students who have already particpated in Baskin Girls in Engineering @ Cabrillo are not eligible to apply again.
+Students who have already participated in Baskin Girls in Engineering @ Cabrillo are not eligible to apply again.

-Participants attend a attend a 5 day long hands-on workshop on the Aptos campus of Cabrillo College in the summer from 9:00 a.m. to 3:00 p.m.
+Participants attend a attend 5-day-long hands-on workshop on the Aptos campus of Cabrillo College in the summer from 9:00 a.m. to 3:00 p.m.
 Transportation is provided.

 - Build a book light to discover electronics

 - Design a watercraft to explore buoyancy

 - Construct a card stock bridge to learn about the strength of materials

-- Building a windmill to learn about alternative energy
+- Build a turbinel to learn about renewable energy

 - Discover coding with Tic Tacs